User25514/Santi-Logger/Privacy.md

 - Secure logging

 - Rate-limiting to prevent scraping or abuse

+Linked account records (VRChat to Discord) and verification flags are encrypted and stored securely with role-based access.

 If the bot developer adopts third-party subprocessors in the future, they will be vetted for GDPR compliance, and this policy will be updated.